basnijholt/nijho.lt/content/post/advent-of-open-source/03-rsync-time-machine/index.md

 (See my [intro post](../))

 Sometimes the best open source projects start with "I can do better than this."
 That's exactly what happened when I looked at [laurent22/rsync-time-backup](https://github.com/laurent22/rsync-time-backup), a popular 600-line Bash script for Time Machine-style backups.
 While it worked, it had known bugs and was tricky to maintain due to Bash's limitations.
 It also lacked tests, type hints (bash duh...), and proper error handling.
-So, I did what any reasonable developer would do: rewrote it in Python! 🐍
+So, I did what any reasonable developer would do: rewrote it in Python: [`rsync-time-machine.py`](https://github.com/basnijholt/rsync-time-machine.py)! 🐍

 ## 📖 Origin Story

 I needed reliable backups that worked across platforms and filesystems, unlike Apple's Time Machine.
 While many excellent backup tools exist, I was drawn to the simplicity of this approach: it just creates folders named `YYYY-MM-DD-HH-MM-SS` containing your files.
 No special tools needed for restoring or browsing - just your regular file explorer!
 I created a fully tested, typed, and documented Python port that maintains compatibility with the original while adding modern development practices.

 ## 🔧 Technical Highlights